TrackerControl/tracker-control-android/README.md

 of Professor Max van Kleek.

 ## Installation
-Disclaimer: The app is **very experimental** and should not be used on your regular phone.
+Disclaimer: The app is **experimental** and should not be used on your regular phone.

-1. Install the [F-Droid](https://f-droid.org/) app store.
-2. Start F-Droid, open its settings, and add the new repository: https://apt.izzysoft.de/fdroid/repo
-3. Search for "TrackerControl" from the main screen of F-Droid and install.
+The app can be [downloaded here](https://github.com/OxfordHCC/tracker-control-android/releases).

 ## Key Highlights
 TrackerControl provides